What are the notices of assessment from Revenue Quebec and the CRA?

 A Notice of Assessment is an official document issued by the federal or provincial tax authorities after reviewing a tax return filed by a taxpayer, whether an individual or a business.

-The Notice of Assessment serves as an official summary of your tax situation, including income taxes, tax credits, and contributions to government programs.
+The Notice of Assessment serves as an official summary of your tax situation, including taxable income, contributions to government programs, and information on the document about income taxes already paid.
+It also confirms whether contributions exceed the RRSP deduction limit or if unused contributions exist.

 Federal Notice of Assessment

 The Federal Notice of Assessment, issued by the Canada Revenue Agency (CRA), provides a detailed summary of the tax calculations based on the tax return.
-It covers important issues such as income taxes owed, tax credits to which the taxpayer is entitled, and contributions to important government programs, including the Canada Pension Plan (CPP) and Employment Insurance (EI).
+It covers critical details like assessed income tax, tax credits, and contributions to programs such as the Canada Pension Plan (CPP) and Employment Insurance (EI).

 Quebec Provincial Notice of Assessment

 The provincial notice of assessment is just as important as its federal counterpart.
-It is issued by provincial tax authorities, such as Revenu Québec.
-It is tailored to each jurisdiction's tax specifics, including tax rates, tax credits and benefit programs, ensuring fair tax assessment according to local standards.
+It is issued by provincial tax authorities, such as Revenu Quebec.
+It reflects jurisdiction-specific details such as tax rates, tax credits, and contributions to provincial programs, ensuring accuracy based on the calculated taxable income.

 This customization accurately reflects the different tax rates, tax credits, and benefit programs that characterize each jurisdiction's tax system.